Authentication — API Key Auth

 Configure a Connection Label

-Finally add a connection label to help users identify each account that they add from your app to Zapier.
-Zapier includes your app’s name in the connection label by default, followed by the version number, then any text you include in the connection label.
-You can include:
+Finally, add a connection label to help users identify each account from your app that they connect with Zapier.
+Zapier includes your app’s name in the connection label by default, followed by any text you include in the connection label.
+You can add:

 - Plain text that will be included in every account connection

-- Any input field from your authentication form—enter
+- Any input field from your authentication form

-- Output fields from your app’s authentication test API call, referenced with
+- Output fields from your app’s authentication test API call

-Click Save & Continue when finished to save your authentication settings.
+When you’re finished, click Save & Continue to save your authentication settings.

 Then, test your authentication, adding a real account to ensure Zapier can successfully connect to your app and use your test API call.
 Check our Authentication Testing docs for more details, common errors you may encounter, and how to resolve those.